stevermeister/blog/blog/pages/wp-to-scully.md

 };
 ```

 so we can just return `false` to let Scully know that we don't want to render this path.
-So we can put simple condition like:
+So we can put a condition:

 ```typescript
 const fileExtention = path.extname(handledRoute.data.sourceFile);